 In part because of the diversification, the Las Vegas community remains economically healthy, despite competition from other gambling destinations.
 The current median household income in Las Vegas is more than $50,000.

 The unemployment rate in Las Vegas is 6.7 percent, about two points higher than the national average.

 Living and Working in Las Vegas

-Las Vegas is a great place to visit, but it takes detailed research to make a final decision if moving to this city is the right choice.
-With many jobs in the tourism, gaming, and entertainment industry and diversification of the economy with new developments, Las Vegas provides people with many opportunities and things to do as the ultimate entertainment destination.
+Las Vegas is a great place to visit, but it takes detailed research to make a final decision if moving to Las Vegas is the right choice.
+With many jobs in the tourism, gaming, and entertainment industry, a high cost of living, and diversification of the economy with new developments, Las Vegas provides people with many opportunities and things to do as the ultimate entertainment destination.